I found this interesting resource for the CHT:

 to this question is a firm and open one: a federation of organized networks, sustainable cells that operate as secret societies.

-I have yet to read this document, and am intrigued with the “secret societies” part, but it seems to align with my idea that we need to have an interlinked cooperating grid of many independent grassroots initiatives (like my own innercircles idea), that can coexist and thrive in parallel with our curently economic systems that are unsustainable, and will lead to disaster if not changed.
+I have yet to read this document, and am intrigued with the “secret societies” part, but it seems to align with my idea that we need to have an interlinked cooperating grid of many independent grassroots initiatives, that can coexist and thrive in parallel with our curently economic systems that are unsustainable, and will lead to disaster if not changed.
 These initiatives are ‘secret’ in that they are privacy-first designs and not surveilled by data harvesting, extractive companies.